Purity for flat cohomology: Flat cohomology with finite, locally free coefficients

-is an isomorphism in cohomological degree $i = 1$, which amounts to the exactness of the sequence \be \tst 0 \ra \varprojlim^1_{n > 0} G(A/(a^n)) \ra H^1(A, G) \ra \varprojlim_{n > 0} H^1(A/(a^n), G) \ra 0. \ee Since $A$ is $a$-adically complete and $G$ is finite, locally free, a $G$-torsor $X$ amounts to a compatible sequence of $G_{A/(a^n)}$-torsors $(X_n, \iota_n \colon X_{n + 1}|_{A/(a^n)} \isomto X_n)_{n\ge 0}$ with specified torsor isomorphisms $\iota_n$.
+with specified torsor isomorphisms $\iota_n$.
 In particular, the third arrow is surjective and its kernel consists of the isomorphism classes of those systems for which each $X_n$ is trivial.
-By \cite{BK72}*{\S2.1}, the elements of $\varprojlim_{n > 0}^1 G(A/(a^n))$ are orbits of the sequences $(x_n) \in \prod_{n > 0} G(A/(a^n))$ under the action of $\prod_{n > 0} G(A/(a^n))$ given by \be (g_n) \cdot (x_n) = (g_n + x_n - g_{n + 1}|_{A/(a^n)}). \ee The sequence $(x_n)$ amounts to a sequence of torsor isomorphisms $\iota_n$ as above with each $X_n$ being a trivial torsor.
+By \cite{BK72}*{Chapter IX, Section 2.1}, the elements of $\varprojlim_{n > 0}^1 G(A/(a^n))$ are orbits of the sequences $(x_n) \in \prod_{n > 0} G(A/(a^n))$ under the action of $\prod_{n > 0} G(A/(a^n))$ given by \be (g_n) \cdot (x_n) = (g_n + x_n - g_{n + 1}|_{A/(a^n)}). \ee The sequence $(x_n)$ amounts to a sequence of torsor isomorphisms $\iota_n$ as above with each $X_n$ being a trivial torsor.
 A sequence $(g_n)$ amounts to a change of trivializations of the $X_n$, and the effect of this change on the $\iota_n$ amounts precisely to the formula \eqref{eqn:lim1-action}.
 From this optic, the first map of \eqref{eqn:H1-seq} is indeed the inclusion of the classes of those $(X_n, \iota_n)$ for which each $X_n$ is trivial. \epf

 The general continuity formula \eqref{eqn:genl-continuity} that we are pursuing and fpqc hyperdescent of \Cref{thm:strongdescent} imply that fppf cohomology with commutative, finite, locally free coefficients should satisfy $a$-completely faithfully flat hyperdescent on derived $a$-adically complete animated rings.
 We now establish this hyperdescent directly to later use it as an input to the proof of the continuity formula.